SDkie/alien-invasion/README.md

 ## Assumptions:
 * Aliens count should not be greater than cities count
 * Each Alien start out at a different city
-* Two or more aliens can fight and destory the city
+* Two or more aliens can fight and destroy the city

 ## Build
     go build ./cmd/alien-invasion-cli